sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 ### The oscillator
-Now we have our waveform, we need an oscillator to turn that waveform into sound.
+Now I had my waveform, I needed an oscillator to turn that waveform into sound.
 An oscillator generates a constant tone.
+I created one using the `audioCtx` object.

 {{< highlight typescript >}}
  const osc = audioCtx.createOscillator()